About Grace + Ease

 On the last day of my radiation for Stage 3 breast cancer, I knew I wanted to help others like me get through treatment.
 I realized how.

-In October, Breast Cancer Awareness month, I posted one thing every day that helped me through each phase of treatment.
+In October, Breast Cancer Awareness month, I posted one thing each day that helped me through each phase of treatment.
 I was honest, open and heartfelt cataloguing the posts making them easier to find.

 Grace and Ease was something I continually asked for from friends and family in my treatment updates.